+- Field tablet and stylus

+- Waterproof paper

-- Field data sheets-on water resistant paper - Waterproof ink pen or pencil
+- Waterproof ink pen or pencil

-Because all of the information observed in the field is important and helpful in the analysis and evaluation of data, field data sheets need to be filled out in a format that is clear, concise, and consistent.
-Proper recording reduces the chance of transcription errors and provides additional information to the technical writer.
-For all field data sheets, DO NOT LEAVE ANY SPACES BLANK.
-Use a dash line or "x" to signify that the measurement was not applicable or not measured.
-This will distinguish between data not observed from information that was unintentionally omitted.
-Additionally, DO NOT use a dash line to reflect a zero result.
+Because all of the information observed in the field is important and helpful in the analysis and evaluation of data, field data forms need to be filled out in a format that is clear, concise, and consistent.

-The procedures for the two field data sheets are discussed in this section.
+The procedures for the three field data forms are discussed in this section.

-1.8.1 Sampling Episode Sheet
+1.8.1 Sampling Episode Form

-The Sampling Episode Sheet acts as the coordinating page for an entire sampling event or for sampling conducted under one set of QA data samples.
-For instance, an individual project with six sampling locations visited on the same day would have one Sampling Episode Sheet.
+The Sampling Episode Form acts as the coordinating page for an entire sampling event or for sampling conducted under one set of QA data samples.
+For instance, an individual project with six sampling locations visited on the same day would have one Sampling Episode Form.
 In contrast, a larger sampling project that has numerous data sites may require several days to sample or several teams of technicians.
-If this is the case, a Sampling Episode Sheet will be filled out for each day of sampling.
-The purpose for the Sampling Episode Sheet is to coordinate all the information on a central page.
+If this is the case, a Sampling Episode Form will be filled out for each day of sampling.
+The purpose for the Sampling Episode Form is to coordinate all the information associated with a sampling event that occurs on one day.
 From this page a sampling event can be tracked.
-In addition, important QA/QC information is recorded in one central location and can be easily located in the database.
+In addition, important meter calibration data is recorded in one central location and can be easily located in the database.

-A copy of the Sampling Episode Sheet form is found in the SOP Appendix: Data Sheets.
+A screenshot of the Sampling Episode Form is found in the SOP Appendix: Data Sheets.

-The following bullets will describe how the sheet should be completed.
+The following bullets will describe how the form should be completed.